People

 jel3928[at]utexas.edu

-Originally born and raised in Northern California, Jacob is now a third year biochemistry major at UT Austin.
+Originally born and raised in Northern California, Jacob is now a fourth year biochemistry major at UT Austin.
 Planning to enter the research and biotechnology field, Jacob is especially interested in bacterial growth and function.
 In his free time, Jacob enjoys swimming, solving puzzles, watching musicals, and exploring the landscape of Austin.

 Previous members